Aldeshov/ADBFileExplorer/README.md

 + `adb_path` - Full adb path or just 'adb' if the executable is in `$PATH`
 + `adb_core` - Set to 'external' to use external `adb` executable, otherwise the app will use `adb-shell`

-## Attention

-Application uses by default `adb-shell`.
-There may be problems with listing, pushing, or pulling files using `adb-shell`.
-For a better experience, try adding `"adb_core": "external"` to `settings.json`.

 ## License